f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab1.rst

 ..
 NOTE:: The default pool is not necessary and might not be what you want from a security perspective but it’s here as a fallback and to let the virtual server turn green

 ..
-NOTE:: Try accessing the virtual servers you created from the Windows host via ping or a web browser.
+ATTENTION:: Try accessing the virtual servers you created from the Windows host via ping or a web browser.
 The web browser on the Windows host has links saved to access it. **If you try yourself, use https://** since you enabled encyrption when you created the virtual server.
 Were you able to connect to any of applications?
 What was available? **Why are some accessible while others are not?**

 ..
 NOTE:: This completes Module 1 - Lab 1